 NIM.
-See Network Installation Management (page on page G-4).
+See Network Installation Management (page 352).

 Object Data Manager (ODM).
 A data manager intended for the storage of system data.
 The ODM is used for many system management functions.
 Information used in many commands and SMIT functions is stored and maintained in the ODM as objects with associated characteristics.